 WOOL from sheep whose mulesing status is not declared has been discounted by up to 9c/kg recently and the price gap to non-mulesed wool is widening as the Australian auction market improves.

-AWEX data for the six months in 2020/21 to the end of December has also shown that premiums for declared non-mulesed wool eased, but are now increasing as the benchmark Eastern Market Indicator lifted recently.
+AWEX data for the six months to December 2020 has also shown that premiums for declared non-mulesed wool eased, but are now increasing as the benchmark Eastern Market Indicator lifted recently.

 Sheep Central has been told premiums for non-mulesed fine Merino lines of preferred buyer specis – with good staple length, tensile strength and low vegetable matter content – have this year ranged from 10-20c/kg up to 100-200c/kg above comparable wool from sheep mulesed without pain relief.